Bluesound cover art

 /Volumes/.
 With the folder now mapped or mounted, you can select the path using the Browse button.

 Once you have entered the location of your music, onto the next step!
-Click Add and change cover art.
+Under Cover art click the ON/OFF button.
 You get the cover art settings:

 We can now set the Bluesound cover art rules.
 Because there are so few, all we need to do is: